Parent page: Configuring and Administrating Your Workspace

-A managed content server's Data Acquisition feature provides a streamlined utility with which to essentially copy data between two servers.
-The vehicle through which this is done - your interface to the Data Acquisition Service - is the Content Cart.
-This is control-central for defining what is to be acquired from the source server, and transferred into the nominated target server - a trusty removal van that 'carts' your nominated data between established server residences.
+A Workspace's Data Acquisition feature provides a streamlined utility with which to essentially copy data between two Workspaces.
+The vehicle through which this is done – your interface to the Data Acquisition Service – is the Content Cart.
+This is control-central for defining what is to be acquired from the source Workspace, and transferred into the nominated target Workspace – a trusty removal van that 'carts' your nominated data between established Workspace residences.

 Now there's no better way to illustrate the workings of a feature than by example.
-So to illustrate the ins-and-outs of the Content Cart, and its use in acquiring data, this article takes a look at acquiring some Component Items betwee n the following servers:
+So to illustrate the ins and outs of the Content Cart, and its use in acquiring data, this article takes a look at acquiring some components between the following Workspaces:

-- Target Server - a second managed content server named Secondary Company Server.
+- Target Server – a second Workspace named

 Accessing the Cart

 Access to the Content Cart dialog is made from within the Explorer panel.
-While browsing the source server from which you wish to obtain data, right-click on an Item Revision that you wish to acquire, and choose the Add to Content Cart command from the context menu.
+While browsing the source Workspace from which you wish to obtain data, right-click on an Item Revision that you wish to acquire, and choose the Operations » Add to Content Cart command from the context menu.
 You can add one or more selected Item Revisions, or even a folder of Items.
-Initial access to the cart loads it with the Item Revision(s) that are selected in the source server at the time of access:
+Initial access to the cart loads it with the Item Revision(s) that are selected in the source Workspace at the time of access:

 - A single specific revision of an Item.